-Young entrepreneurs were encouraged to dream big, take risks, and affix their “brand” onto the world stage at today’s opening ceremony of the Caribbean Youth Entrepreneurship Summit (C-YES) at the Courtyard Marriott Hotel in Hastings, Barbados.
+Young entrepreneurs were encouraged to dream big, take risks, and affix their “brand” onto the world stage at a recent Caribbean Youth Entrepreneurship Summit (C-YES) held at the Courtyard Marriott Hotel in Hastings, Barbados.